-Preheat the oven to 190°C/ 375°F /gas 5.
-Pop the mushrooms into a small bowl and just cover with boiling water.
-Bash the fennel and coriander seeds, paprika and 1 teaspoon each of sea salt and black pepper in a pestle and mortar.
+Preheat the oven to 190°C/fan 170°C/gas mark 5.
+Pop the mushrooms into a small bowl and cover with boiling water.
+Bash the fennel and coriander seeds, paprika and seasoning in a pestle and mortar.
 Carefully cut the squash in half lengthways, deseed, then chop into 4cm chunks.
-Toss with half the spice mixture and a drizzle of olive oil on a baking tray.
-Roast for 50 minutes, or until golden, then remove from the oven and reduce the temperature to 150°C/ 300°F /gas 2.
+Toss with half the spice mixture and 1 tsp olive oil on a baking tray.
+Roast for 50 minutes, or until golden, then remove from the oven and reduce the temperature to 150°C/fan 130°C/gas mark 2.

-Meanwhile, drizzle both cuts of meat with olive oil and rub with the remaining spice mixture, then place a large casserole pan (at least 30cm wide, 8cm deep) on a medium-high heat.
+Meanwhile, drizzle both cuts of meat with the remaining olive oil and rub with the remaining spice mixture, then place a large casserole pan on a medium-high heat.
 Place the pork and the brisket in the pan fat-side down and brown on all sides for around 15 minutes in total, then peel and roughly chop the onions.
-Remove both meats to a plate, reduce the heat to medium, add the onions and sugar to the fat and fry for 10 minutes, stirring regularly until lightly caramelized.
-Add the balsamic vinegar and most of the mushroom liquid (discarding any gritty bits).
-Roughly chop and add the mushrooms, followed by the beans or chickpeas, liquid and all, and the tomatoes, breaking them up with a spoon, then return both meats to the pan.
-Loosen with a splash of water if needed, then bring to the boil, season, and pop a layer of damp greaseproof paper directly on the surface.
+Remove both meats to a plate, reduce the heat to medium, add the onions and sugar to the fat and fry for 10 minutes, stirring regularly until lightly caramelised.
+Add the balsamic vinegar and most of the mushroom liquid, discarding any gritty bits.
+Roughly chop and add the mushrooms, followed by the beans, liquid and all, and the tomatoes, breaking them up with a spoon, then return both meats to the pan.
+Loosen with a splash of water if needed, then bring to the boil, season and pop a layer of damp greaseproof paper directly on the surface.
 Cover with tin foil and cook in the oven for around 5 hours, or until the meat is tender.

-To finish, peel the onion, then finely chop with the apples (core and all) and the remaining coriander.
-Dress with the cider vinegar and extra virgin olive oil and season to perfection.
-Serve the chilli with the salsa, bread or rice, and a dollop of yoghurt.
+To finish, peel the onion, then finely chop with the apples and the remaining coriander.
+Dress with the cider vinegar and extra virgin olive oil and season.
+Serve the chilli with the salsa, bread or rice and a dollop of yogurt.